 Wavetables are capable of a vast array of sounds.
 But just dumping arbitrary audio content into a wavetable is unlikely to get the results you want.
 And that’s why Wave Weld looks invaluable: it makes it easy to generate useful wavetables, in an add-on that’s free for Max for Live.

 Ableton Live users are going to want their own wavetable maker very soon.
-Live 10.1 will add user-editable wvetables in Wavetable, the synth originally introduced in Live 10.
-See our previous preview:
+Live 10.1, available now, adds user-editable wavetables in Wavetable, the synth originally introduced in Live 10.

 So long as you have Max for Live to run it, Wave Weld will be useful to other synths, as well – including the developer’s own Wave Junction.